RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

 1. Deploying AI models in Azure AI Foundry and connecting them via custom prompt actions
 1. Creating searchable indexes in Azure AI Search and using them as knowledge sources

-## 🤖 What is Bring Your Own Model (BYOM)?
+## 🤖 What does Bring Your Own Model mean?

-Bring Your Own Model (BYOM) allows you to use custom or third-party AI models with your Copilot Studio agents instead of relying solely on Microsoft's built-in models.
+Bring Your Own Model (BYOM) allows you to use custom or third-party AI models with your Copilot Studio agents instead of relying solely on the models built into Copilot Studio.
 This gives you flexibility to choose specialized models that best fit your specific use case.
+With BYOM, you can choose a model for your agent that meets your specific needs.

 ### What does BYOM enable?